saeephalke/TutorTrainer/README.md

 Thank you for checking my project.
 The Tutor Trainer is a react web-app built using vite made to help prospective tutors without any tutoring experiences learn using AI.
 Tutoring is a skill, and having the ability to communicate your thoughts effectively is a difficult skill to master.
 While this app can't replace the experience gained from tutoring real students and shouldn't be used as a training program, it does help users retain skills and learn how to compress complicated ideas into words at varying levels of learning.

+If you want to run it, you can here: https://thetutortrainer.onrender.com

 ## Features

 - Customizable personas